wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 ![[ch01/fig1_10.png]]
 Figure 1.10 The standard Gibbs energy of formation from the binary constitutent oxides of the kyanite, sillimanite and andalusite modifications of Al7SiOs as a function of pressure at 800 K. Data are taken from [3].
 All three oxides are treated as incompressible.

 A,V is not necessarily positive, and to compare the relative stability of the different modifications of a ternary compound like AlpSiOs the volume of formation of the ternary oxide from the binary constituent oxides is considered for convenience.
-The pressure dependence of the Gibbs energies of formation from the binary con- stituent oxides of kyanite, sillimanite and andalusite polymorphs of AljSiOs are shown in Figure 1.10.
+The pressure dependence of the Gibbs energies of formation from the binary constituent oxides of kyanite, sillimanite and andalusite polymorphs of AljSiOs are shown in Figure 1.10.
 Whereas sillimanite and andalusite have positive volumes of formation and are destabilized by pressure relative to the binary oxides, kyanite has a negative volume of formation and becomes the stable high-pressure phase.
 The thermodynamic data used in the calculations are given in Table 1.7 [3].!

 1 Note that these three minerals, which are common in the Earth’s crust, are not stable at ambient pressure at high temperatures.
 At ambient pressure, mullite (3Al203-2SiO2), is usually found in refractory materials based on these minerals.

 Table 1.7 Thermodynamic properties of the kyanite, sillimanite and andalusite poly-